imallinson/feedback-forms/README.md

 This microservice deals with getting the accounts, cohorts and feedback forms using a variety of criteria out of the database as well as adding trainees to a cohort.

 ## ActiveMQ
-Queues requests from the APIs that are trying to persist data to the database.
+[ActiveMQ](http://activemq.apache.org/) queues requests from the APIs that are trying to persist data to the database.

 ## Queue Consumer
 This microservice listens to the queue and sends any requests in the queue to the database.

 ## MongoDB
-Stores all the data for the app.
+[MongoDB](https://www.mongodb.com/) stores all the data for the app.

 # 4. Testing
 ## Unit Testing